aishwarya250/Crowdfunding-Startup-Success-Predictor/README.md

 7) Type of Industry (with Healthcare domain)
 8) Regions (In USA)
 9) Homepage URL (existing or not)

-We applied various classification algorithms, and we found that tree-based models like XGBoost as well as Logistic Regression performed the best.

-Due to its interpretability and ability to quantitatively translate the inputs to the output, we deployed the Logistic Regression model.
-The parameters which compared different models were accuracy, AUC and f-beta score .
-In the fbeta score the extra emphasis was on recall because in the application of venture capital investments (the intended use case for this model), it is far more important to catch any potential "unicorns" even at the expense of investing in a few "duds".

 The entire workflow is shown below,